Configuring Microsoft SQL Server Analysis Services on Amazon RDS for SQL Server

 SSAS_DEPLOY_PROJECTtask status changes to

 SUCCESSin SSMS, connect to the Analysis Services and use Windows Authentication to connect to SSAS.
-You will then see your deployed project under Databases as you see in the screenshot below.
+You will then see your deployed project under Databases as you see in the screenshots below.

 If you cannot see your database in the Databases section, it probably means that your domain user doesn’t have database-level access to the database.
 You must add your username to the model and redeploy the updated model or add an admin user through the

-- To process the data, open the connection object associated with your database (right-click).
+- To process the data, update the connection string of the SSAS database.